zestones/Argonaut/wiki/compiler/05-error-handling.md

 ---

+> [!NOTE]
-**Disclaimer:**
+> **Disclaimer:**

-This documentation is intended to provide a comprehensive understanding of the error handling mechanisms within the Argonaut compiler.
+> This documentation is intended to provide a comprehensive understanding of the error handling mechanisms within the Argonaut compiler.
 For further details, refer to the source code repository.